Did you run out of ideas and inspiration, and now you don’t know what to photograph?

 4.Create and Sell Stock Photos

-Best-selling stock photos are rarely those of spectacular landscapes.
+However, best-selling stock photos are rarely those of spectacular landscapes, but rather photos of everyday objects and businesses.

 Also, don’t forget events, holidays, various patterns, and backgrounds.